Jack Kelly, a compassionate mental health therapist, dedicated to supporting clients through their emotional journeys and fostering personal growth

 Understanding Stuckness

 Sounds like a lot to work on right?
 Well, yes.
-But the good news is that I see an express lane that leads right to the core of unmet needs and our deepest longings.
+But the good news is that I see an express lane leading to the core of our unmet needs and our deepest longings.

 Our emotions.